GlennChristmas/solar-age-calculator/README.md

 ## Database storage
 Once I have completed learning on database integration, I will then aim to integrate data recorded (see above) into a database in order to enable persistent storage.

+## Log In
+Once I have integrated a database, I will look to add a log in system.